sentience/kevinyank.com/_posts/2016-05-11-css-selectors-redux.md

 {% include figure.html src="/assets/images/blog/css-selectors-redux/slide.005.png" alt="slide: what’s new; why there’s nothing new; how to be MacGyver" caption="What we’ll be covering" %}

-In this talk, I’ll be covering: what’s new in CSS selectors.
+In this talk, I’ll be covering what’s new in CSS selectors.
 I’ll then move swiftly along to *why* there’s nothing new in CSS selectors.
 And then we’ll finish strong with how to be MacGyver.

 ## What’s New